bloomberg/bde-tools/BdeBuildSystem/scripts/bde_xt_cpp_splitter/usage-guide.t.md

 block.
 The acceptable syntax within such a block is defined by the type of the control-comment.

  The splitting process performs minimal transformations on the contents of the `.xt.cpp` file, primarily selectively taking or ignoring different parts of the original file.
 Within `main`, the initial output message and test case numbering are modified, all other lines are copied over from the original `.xt.cpp` file.

 Within the part files, preprocessor `#line` directives are added that refer back to the original '.xt.cpp' source and line number, so compiler warning and error messages, as well as runtime messages (such as `ASSERT`) will display the original '.xt.cpp' file name and source line number.
-(This behaviour can be disabled if necessary, see Turning Off Line Directives.)
+(This behaviour can be disabled if necessary, see
+[Turning Off Line Directives]{#Turning Off Line Directives}.)

 Negative test cases are moved into their parts unchanged.
 Their code cannot be sliced (it would not make much sense to slice a benchmark) and the negative